The average salary for a Supply Chain Manager is $82,803.

 Supply Chain Manager Job Listings

-Pay by Experience Level for Supply Chain Manager
+What is the Pay by Experience Level for Supply Chain Managers?

 Pay Difference by Location